clarkezone/previewd/README.md

 ## Installation and use

 Previewd is currently at MVP level of maturity with the basic end-to-end scenario working as of release 0.4.
-Previewd can be deployed into a kubernetes cluster, will clone a static website source from github.com or a gitea repo, perform an initial markdown->html render by scheduling a [kubernetes job](https://kubernetes.io/docs/concepts/workloads/controllers/job), and will then listen for webhook triggered by a push to the repo.
+Previewd can be deployed into a kubernetes cluster, will clone a static website source from github.com or a [gitea](http://foo) repo, perform an initial markdown->html render by scheduling a [kubernetes job](https://kubernetes.io/docs/concepts/workloads/controllers/job), and will then listen for webhook triggered by a push to the repo.
 When the webhook fires, a rebuild job will be scheduled in the cluster.
-The resulting html output can be hosted using an instance of Nginx.
+The resulting html output can be hosted using an instance of `nginx`.
 A set of sample manifests are included in the k8s directory of this repo.
 Instructions below show how these can be applied to play with the basic scenario.

 ```yaml
 apiVersion: apps/v1